Norbert Brunner (artist)

-He participated in the biennale in Valencia, the architecture biennale in Beijing, the 2005 expo Aichi in Nagoya, Japan and the Royal Academy of Arts Summer Exhibition in London and has taken a part in internationally acclaimed cultural events in Austria including, Vienna Opera Ball, Life Ball and Bregenz Festival.
+He participated in the biennale in Valencia, the architecture biennale in Beijing, the 2005 expo Aichi in Nagoya, Japan and the Royal Academy of Arts Summer Exhibition in London and has taken a part in cultural events in Austria including, Vienna Opera Ball, Life Ball and Bregenz Festival.

-His works are part of important museum collections such as the 21 Haus in Vienna, the New Britain Museum of American Art and the Vorarlberger Landesmuseum.
+His works are part of the museum collections of the 21 Haus in Vienna, the New Britain Museum of American Art and the Vorarlberger Landesmuseum.